California wildfire destroys over 550 homes as fire crews increase containment, 'turned the corner'

 A wildfire burning in Northern California's famed wine country has now destroyed over 550 homes, but officials said Monday they were hopeful as containment of the blaze increased overall.

-Cal Fire said as of Monday night the Glass Fire that's burning in Napa and Sonoma counties has scorched some 66,840 acres and is now 41% contained.
+Cal Fire said as of Tuesday morning the Glass Fire that's burning in Napa and Sonoma counties has scorched some 66,840 acres and is now 50% contained.

 “We have turned the corner on the fire as a whole,” Cal Fire division chief Ben Nicholls said during a briefing in Sonoma County.